pagkly/Zed/Investopedia4/Reference Number Definition.md

 -   Reference numbers are identifiers (a group of random numbers and/or letters) assigned to credit or debit transactions.
 -   These numbers make answering queries and questions easier and quicker for customer service reps.
--   Other types of reference numbers can include those on credit card or loan applications, those given by merchants during a transaction, or those given by customer service reps when a customer inquiries about a product or service.
+-   Other types of reference numbers can include those on credit card or [[Loan|loan]] applications, those given by merchants during a transaction, or those given by customer service reps when a customer inquiries about a product or service.

 ## Understanding Reference Number